Loading...

 Description

-Septum (Latin for “something that encloses”) refers to a wall or partition that divides the into chambers.
+The septum (from Latin, meaning "something that encloses") refers to a wall or partition that divides the heart into chambers.
 The septa are physical extensions of the myocardium lined with endocardium.
-Located between the two atria is the interatrial septum.
-Between the two ventricles is a second septum known as the interventricular septum.
-It is substantially thicker than the interatrial septum, since the ventricles generate far greater pressure when they contract.
-The septum between the atria and ventricles is known as the atrioventricular septum.
-It is marked by the presence of four openings that allow blood to move from the atria into the ventricles and from the ventricles into the pulmonary trunk and aorta.
-Located in each of these openings between the atria and ventricles is a valve, a specialized structure that ensures one-way flow of blood.
-The valves at the openings that lead to the pulmonary trunk and aorta are known generically as semilunar valves.
+The interatrial septum separates the two atria, while the interventricular septum lies between the two ventricles.
+This septum is considerably thicker than the interatrial septum because the ventricles generate much greater pressure during contraction.
+The atrioventricular septum separates the atria from the ventricles and features four openings that allow blood to flow from the atria to the ventricles and from the ventricles into the pulmonary trunk and aorta.
+Each of these openings between the atria and ventricles contains a valve, which ensures one-way blood flow.
+The valves located at the openings to the pulmonary trunk and aorta are collectively referred to as semilunar valves. *LICENSES AND ATTRIBUTIONS CC licensed content, Shared previously, Heart Anatomy, Authored by: OpenStax College.
+License: CC BY: Attribution.
+License Terms: Download for free at:http://cnx.org/contents/Y5T_wVSC@3/Heart-Anatomy* ## Keywords heart vein artery aorta pericardium cardiac muscle myocardium pulse circulation circulatory system capillaries blood